 More tips and tricks:

-- The recipe for blackened seasoning, as written, is a little spicy.
-If you want to reduce the heat, reduce the amount of cayenne pepper, or eliminate it.
+- As written, The recipe for blackened seasoning is a little spicy.
+If you want to reduce the heat, reduce the amount of cayenne pepper or eliminate it for the best results.

 - Fresh fish can be stored covered in your refrigerator for up to two days.
-If you need to store it longer, you will need to freeze it.
+If you need to store it longer, you must freeze it.
 To freeze fish, wrap tightly to prevent freezer burn.
 It will keep frozen for up to two months.

 - Thaw frozen fish overnight in the refrigerator before cooking, and pat it dry before adding the butter or seasoning.